Mrudu17/Sentiment-Analysis-Transliterated-Comments/README.md

 ---

-## 📈 **Use Case Scenarios**

-- **Content Creators**: Get insights into how your audience is reacting to your YouTube videos or Twitter posts.
-- **Marketing Teams**: Monitor customer feedback on social media, and identify the overall sentiment toward your brand.
-- **Researchers**: Analyze public opinion on specific topics by collecting comments from social media.

----
 ## How to Create YouTube & Twitter API from RapidAPI and Use in Streamlit

 ### Step 1: Create YouTube API Key from Google Cloud